 Justin Einerson is a native of Two Rivers, Wisconsin and is the great nephew of Wisconsin Basketball Hall-of-Fame coach Ron Einerson.
-Justin is entering his third season as head coach of the Lincoln High School boys.
-Einerson is also the GEAR UP coordinator at the school, a program that helps students plan and prepare for college.
+Justin is entering his fourth season as head coach of the Lincoln High School boys.
+Einerson is also a 9th Grade World History teacher at Lincoln.

 Einerson came to Lincoln after a 10-year stint in college basketball at various levels and various roles.
 Most recently, he was the defensive coordinator at Madison College, a junior college program in Madison, Wisconsin.
 With a large contingent of Einerson’s recruits in WolfPack uniforms, Madison won 20 games in 2016-2017 under first-year head coach Billy Kegler.